Read the three ways to participate and then use the menu options above to select the option appropriate for you!

 - Community organizations partner with a Contracting Entity (CE) to serve meals in a group setting at schools, parks, community centers, health clinics, hospitals, apartment complexes, churches or migrant centers.

-- The CE provides the meals to the site operator and ensures all financial and administrative responsibilities are met.
+- The CE provides the meals to the site and ensures all financial and administrative responsibilities are met.
 Site supervisors receive training from the CE.
-The CE may require the site operator to sign an agreement that outlines the site’s responsibilities.
+The CE may require the site to sign an agreement that outlines the site’s responsibilities.

 3. Become a Summer Meals Contracting Entity (CE)